elerel/ms3-kiwi-lingo/TESTING.md

 I could not find this error on any other device and tried looking for it to pop up through Browserstack or DevTools.
 As I was unable to source it on another device and could not physically see the error (sister's phone who lives abroad) I left it be.

-Finally, the Contact Us page bug- once an email has been submitted the following appears:
+Finally, the Contact Us page bug- once an email has been submitted, the labels move down on top of the placeholder text:

 ![image](https://res.cloudinary.com/elerel/image/upload/v1620382839/contactbug_ln3iph.png)